dangarmat/dangarmat.github.io/future_posts/2018-06-10-NHL-Goalies.md

 ```
 ![goalies05](/images/goalies05.png)

-Looking along the diagonal, it looks like this clustering split almost entirely along Games Played.
+Looking along the diagonal, this clustering split almost entirely along Games Played.
 This suggests distinction between backup and starter may be the strongest distinction in these three fields of data.
 Out of curiosity, what value of GP does that split suggest as a good cutoff for a starter?
 ```r
 goalies %>%
   group_by(cluster_2) %>%